 ETPs trade like stocks, but mimic the movements of all sorts of asset classes, sectors, indexes and strategies, making them ideal candidates for hedging.
 ETPs are cost effective as there are no “load” fees (common in mutual funds), and stock exchange liquidity provides an easy way to enter and exit positions [see 10 Questions About ETFs You’ve Been Too Afraid To Ask].

 Building a diversified portfolio without the use of ETFs can be problematic for small investors.
 ETPs provide access to multiple assets and asset classes, which can be combined to create a more balanced portfolio.

-Bonds and stocks move together at times, so several commodity ETFs, or a single diversified-commodity ETF, can further hedge against adverse moves in a portfolio.
-DB Commodity Index Tracking Fund (DBC) reflects the average movement of 14 of the mostly heavily-traded global commodities, DB Agricultural Fund (DBA) tracks the most widely-traded agricultural commodities; both funds provide significant exposure to commodity markets with one transaction [see How Well Do The 5 Biggest ETFs Track Their Indexes?].
+Bonds and stocks move together at times, thus several commodity ETFs, or a single diversified-commodity ETF, can further hedge against adverse moves in a portfolio.
+The DB Commodity Index Tracking Fund (DBC ), for example, reflects the average movement of 14 of the most heavily-traded global commodities, while DB Agricultural Fund (DBA ) tracks the most widely-traded agricultural commodities.
+Both funds provide significant exposure to commodity markets with one transaction.

-Figure 1 shows the percentage price movements of the SPDR S&P 500 (SPY)—which reflects stock performance—as well as TLT and DBA.
+Figure 1. below shows the percentage price movements of the SPDR S&P 500 (SPY ), which reflects stock performance, as well as TLT and DBA.
 While at times they move together, over a two-year period they work to balance each other out; holding all three results in fewer significant fluctuations than holding only one.

 The strategy can be applied to nearly any stock that has some correlation with its sector, as there is a sector ETF that tracks almost every stock: see the complete Sector ETF List.